TylerRockwell/TylerRockwell.github.io/_posts/2016-01-15-ongoing-sb-progress.md

 Each entry should be relatively short, but important topics may expand out into their own posts.
 We'll see.

+## February 4, 2016

+### What did you learn yesterday?

+Yesterday I learned that if you have a controller for something, but no model, that may be a good hint that you need that model.
+Case in point, I set up order functionality on my bookstore that had cart-like functionality.
+It even had a CartsController, but no cart model.
+It instead used Orders in various states to keep track of whether items had been purchased.

+This worked, but I had the Order class trying to do to much.
+Annie described it as going to the (physical) bookstore, and instead of using a cart, just bringing books to the cashier and leaving them there while you continue to shop.
+Does it work?
+Yes.
+Is it awkward?
+Also yes.
+In that case, and the case of my app, it's easier to just have a cart.

+### What are you going to do today?

+I built the cart model yesterday, and I restructured some of the underlying data to work more sensibly together.
+I'm waiting on a code review now before moving toward placing orders and charging customers.
+Since I went at things a little backwards, order functionality is in place, I just need to set up payment processing and handle moving items out of the cart and into a purchased order.

+### What do you expect to learn?

+I expect to learn about handling payments through Stripe and the order completion process.
+As always, I'll likely pick up something new about Cucumber as well.

 ## February 3, 2016

 ### What did you learn yesterday?